silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/06_Themes.md

 ## Downloading

-Head to the [themes section of the addons site](https://addons.silverstripe.org/add-ons?search=&type=theme) to check out the range of themes the community has built.
+Head to the [Packagist](https://packagist.org/search/?type=silverstripe-theme) to check out the range of themes the community has built.
 Themes are published and downloaded using Composer, just like any other [Silverstripe module](/developer_guides/extending/modules).